informaticaucm-TPI/2425-Lemmings/enunciados/practica1/practica1.md

 The container is also responsible for channeling the invocations made by the game to each of the game objects on the lists of objects that it manages.

-###  The 'model part of the application: the game
+###  The 'model' part of the application: the game

 The `Game` class encapsulates the logic of the game and contains an attribute whose value is an instance of the `GameObjectContainer` class.
-There will only be one instance of the `Game` class in the application which we will refer to as the `game`.
+There will only be one instance of the `Game` class in the application which we will refer to as the `game` (we will also use `game` as the name of the attribute of any class that contains a reference to this object).
 The `Game` class also contains several counters: the cycle counter, the counter of the number of lemmings on the board,...

 The `Game` class contains a method `update` which updates the state of all the elements of the game, where this basically consists of incrementing the cycle number and invoking the `update` method of the `container` which, in turn, invokes the update method of each of the game objects.